belodetek/black.box/README.md

 7. The dashboard will automatically refresh after Bitcoin payment has been confirmed.
 This could take a number of minutes, depending on the Bitcoin network load.
 8. Other supported, but currently un-tested devices include ODROID-XU4 and Intel NUC among [others](https://docs.resin.io/hardware/devices/).
 8. If you've plugged in your HDMI cable during the build, you can safely un-plug it now as the device operates in headless mode.
 9. Try disabling both `Policy Routing` and `Local DNS` on the dashboard if you are having issues with a particular service.
+If you have router(s) on your network assigning IPv6 addresses, some IPv6 enabled services may not work (i.e. Netflix).
+Try disabling IPv6 on your network if this is the case.

 <hr>
 <p align="center">&copy; 2016 <a href="http://ab77.github.io/">belodetek</a></p>